 - Payment of the health insurance premium specified in the provisions on general insurance in the National Health Fund;

-- Special social counseling.
+- Special social counselling.

 The social worker carries out the so-called environmental interview with a beneficiary of international protection and his or her family, and then together with they draw up an IPI.
 The programme determines the amount, scope and forms of integration assistance, as well as mutual obligations of the beneficiary and PCPR.
 The minimum cash benefit amount is PLN 647 (149 €), per person per month.
 Financial assistance is paid from the month beneficiaries of international protection applied for IPI or from the moment they left the open centre for foreigners.